Mauricio-Camilo/devops-bootcamp-m8-jenkins/README.md

   ![Diagram](./images/version-update-log.png)

 - Build Image with dynamic Docker Image Tag and push to Docker hub

   This pipeline was tested successfully, but some issues still need to be resolved.
 Currently, the Dockerfile contains a hardcoded version method, which does not match the version used by Jenkins when building the application.
 To fix this, some adjustments were made:

   In the Dockerfile, it was updated to handle any version of the JAR file using the command: COPY ./target/java-maven-app-*.jar /usr/app/.
   In the Jenkinsfile, the variable $IMAGE_NAME is used in the docker build and docker push commands.

+- Build Java application and clean old artifacts

   In the build stage, the command mvn clean package is used to clean the target folder, ensuring that only one JAR file is available for the Dockerfile to read, as it now accepts all versions in the target folder.

   ![Diagram](./images/pipeline-version-complete.png)